 Wayne Community College operates no off-campus student organization facilities.
 The Student Activities Coordinator oversees recognized clubs and club activities.
-Campus Police officers do not provide law enforcement service to activities off-campus as they are not within its jurisdictional authority.
+Campus Police and Security members do not provide law enforcement service to activities off-campus as they are not within the jurisdiction of Campus Police authority.
 All students participating in club activities are subject to the Student Code of Conduct, regardless of venue.
-Campus Police officers enjoy a close working relationship with the local law enforcement agencies when violations of federal, state, or local laws surface.
+Campus Police and Security members enjoy a close working relationship with the local law enforcement agencies when violations of federal, state, or local laws surface.
+This cooperative team approach addresses situations as they arise as well as future concerns.